Employee Data Protection Policy (GDPR Compatible)

-The provisions of this policy are highly detailed, aiming to reproduce key parts of the GDPR in order to assist in the GDPR learning process throughout your business.
-Nevertheless, please note that training remains essential and that all personnel handling personal data within your business should be fully aware of the GDPR and its principles, as well as the procedures in place within your business.
+The provisions of this policy are very detailed, reproducing key elements of the GDPR, designed to assist in the GDPR learning process within your business, particularly with regard to HR.
+It is still important to note, however, that training remains essential and that all personnel handling personal data within your business should be fully aware of the GDPR and its principles, as well as the procedures in place within your business.

 Optional phrases / clauses are enclosed in square brackets.
 These should be read carefully and selected so as to be compatible with one another.
 Unused options should be removed from the document.

 This Employee Data Protection Policy template contains the following sections:

 5. The Rights of Data Subjects

 8. Specified, Explicit, and Legitimate Purposes

 10. Accuracy of Data and Keeping Data Up-to-Date